molnsona/blossom/README.md

 ### Linux (and possibly other unix-like systems)

 #### Dependencies
 The project requires GLFW and GLM as an external dependency.
-Install `libglfw3-dev` and `libglm-dev` (on Debian-based systems) or similar
+Install `libglfw3-dev`, `libglm-dev` and `libgl-dev` (on Debian-based systems) or similar
 (depending on the Linux distribution).
 You should be able to install `cmake` package the same way.